Master of Science in Biomedical Informatics

 Tuition, Fees, and Aid

-Tuition does not include books, computer equipment, software licensing fees or living expenses.
+The estimated investment for the program does not include books, other instructional materials, or living expenses.
 Visit the Cost of Attendance page on the Financial Aid website for more information.
-Tuition is expected to increase 2-4% per year.
+Tuition levels are reviewed yearly and can be adjusted based on market dynamics.
+On average, tuition is expected to increase by 2-4% per year.

 If you are interested in financial aid to help finance your graduate education, once admitted, you will work with the University of Chicago’s Student Loan Administration office.